MrCoolymous/UE5_python_client/README.md

 ## Limitations

 - No encryption: cannot connect to servers with AES-GCM/DTLS enabled
-- Some structs unsupported: `GameplayAbilitySpecContainer`, `ActiveGameplayEffectsContainer`, `GameplayTagStackContainer` and other GAS-related complex struct deserializers are missing
+- Some structs unsupported: `ActiveGameplayEffectsContainer`, `GameplayTagStackContainer` and other GAS-related complex struct deserializers are partially missing
 - Single connection: concurrent multi-connection is not supported

 ## License